0.3.9

 Bug fixes

-environment variable, you can set authentication to use the request's host and protocol, making it behave like a relative URL.
-We attempted to support fully relative URLs, but not all Docker clients accept them. - Fixed a bug in RPM where, in some cases,
+- Now, with the DOCKER_AUTH_USE_REQUEST_HOSTenvironment variable, you can set authentication to use the request's host and protocol, making it behave like a relative URL.
+We attempted to support fully relative URLs, but not all Docker clients accept them.

-did not specify conflict dependencies. - Fixed an issue where file-based requirements that were also provided by the same package were not filtered out.
+- Fixed an issue where file-based requirements that were also provided by the same package were not filtered out.